 The OCCC Foundation Board of Directors consists of a minimum of nine directors.
 Members serve for three year terms and are elected by the membership.
 Officers of the Foundation are also elected by the membership.
 Board members do not have term limits and can be re-elected for additional terms.

-Officers for 2015-16 Adam Springer, President; Chris Boyle, President-elect; David Bigelow, Treasurer and Birgitte Ryslinge, Secretary.
+Officers for 2017-18: Chris Boyle, President; Julie Hanrahan, President-elect; David Bigelow, Treasurer and Sharon Beardsley, Secretary.

 The OCCC Foundation is governed by a volunteer Board of Directors composed of professional, business and community leaders who believe in the mission and values of OCCC.
 The business and affairs of the Foundation are managed and controlled by the Board of Directors, subject to the provisions of the Oregon Nonprofit Foundation Act and the Articles of Incorporation and By-laws of the OCCC Foundation.